Technical Diving Overview

 The Tec Basics Specialty Course exists for recreational divers interested in understanding the basics of technical diving, with a view to full qualification at a later date.
 It provides an academic and practical insight into the world of technical diving, which also provides significant benefits for improving recreational diving capability.
 This is a recreational level certification course.

-The Tec Sidemount Course offers divers the ability to conduct subsequent technical training using sidemount configuration equipment.
+The Tec Sidemount Course offers divers the ability to conduct subsequent technical training using sidemount configuration equipment, or to convert from back-mount technical diving onto sidemount.
 It is an optional extra – otherwise, standard back-mounted cylinders are used for all technical courses.
 Training is available through TecRec (PADI) and ANDI.

 Tec Deep Diver Program

 The Tec Deep Diver program includes three courses which you can take separately or together depending upon your requirements, level of diving experience and training.
 These courses are the Tec 40, Tec 45 and Tec 50.
 No more than 2 students are permitted on a single course.